Colorado Signs HB 26-1007 Into Law: The Highest US Plug-In Solar Limit at 1,920W

 - Homeowners: Same provisions apply.
 The 1,920W limit allows for a meaningful whole-home offset without any permits or interconnection agreements.

 - Property managers: Begin reviewing lease addendum policies now.
 Tenants in Colorado will have the right to install qualifying systems once the law takes effect January 1, 2027.
+Tenants must notify you before installation but cannot be prohibited.

 Further Reading